 I've been teaching at the college level for 14 years now.
 Before that, I even taught kindergarten and middle school.
 My full teaching history is available on my C.V. on the writing page, and I can provide you with sample syllabi and assignment sheets if you just ask.
-This spring semester, I’ll join the English faculty at the University of Alaska Fairbanks as Term Assistant Professor of Creative Writing and Technical Writing.
-Below is some information about where I've taught before that.
+Below are details about a few of my teaching positions.

 University of Minnesota, 2008–2018

 During my time at the University of Minnesota, I taught roughly fifty sections of Technical & Professional Writing, in both in-person and online formats.
 In these courses we discussed workplace writing, document design and digital rhetoric.
 Dr. Lee-Ann Kastman Breuch served as my supervisor, and in 2010 she and I worked together to create the curriculum for online sections of Tech Writing.
-My students at the University of Minnesota have been unceasingly bright and creative.
+My students at the University of Minnesota were unceasingly bright and creative.

 Loft Literary Center, 2009–2011